supplefrog/linked-blog-md/publish/MySQL (Admin).md

 PURGE BINARY LOGS TO 'mysql-bin.000123';
 ```
-- View binary logs with `-v`
+1. View binary logs with `-v`
+    1. `/*! ... */` is a MySQL versioned comment that specifies minimum MySQL version to execute the code inside it, ignored by other DBMS
-- Convert binary logs to SQL statements and pipe them into the server
+2. Convert binary logs to SQL statements and pipe them into the server
 ```sh
 `mysqlbinlog [--start-datetime, --stop-datetime="2025-05-21 18:00:00" / --start-position, --stop-position] binlog.000001 binlog.000002 | mysql [authentication]`    # only replay changes for specific time/position